InkjetPrinterman/Hotkey-Clipboard/README.md

    snippets as you want — each with its own paste combo.

-If nothing was highlighted, or the countdown runs out before you press a combo, nothing is saved and you'll see/hear a notification saying so.
+If nothing was highlighted, or the countdown runs out before you press a combo, nothing is saved and you'll see a notification saying so.

 While the recording window is open, **every key you press is swallowed and never reaches whatever app has focus** — so pressing, say, "1" to